 Custodial Credit Risk - Investments.
 For an investment, this is the risk that, in the event of the failure of the counterparty, the City will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 The City's investment policy requires that it will seek to safe keep securities at financial institutions, avoiding physical possession.
 Further, all trades, where applicable, are executed by delivery versus payment to ensure that securities are deposited in the City's safekeeping account prior to the release of funds.

 TexPool was established as a trust company with the Treasurer of the State of Texas as trustee, segregated from all other trustees, investments, and activities of the trust company.
 The State Comptroller of Public Accounts exercises oversight responsibility over TexPool.
 Oversight includes the ability to significantly influence operations, designation of management, and accountability for fiscal matters.
 Additionally, the State Comptroller has established an advisory board composed of both participants in TexPool and other persons who do not have a business relationship with TexPool.
 The advisory board members review the investment policy and management fee structure.
 Finally, Standard & Poor's rate TexPool AAAm.
 As a requirement to maintain the rating, weekly portfolio information must be submitted to Standard & Poor's, as well as to the Office of the Comptroller of Public Accounts for review.
+TexPool has a redemption notice period of one day and may redeem daily.
+The investment pool's authority may only impose restrictions on redemptions in the event of a general suspension of trading on major securities markets, general banking moratorium or national state of emergency that affects the pool's liquidity.

 The Texas Short-term Reserve Fund ("TexStar") is a local government investment pool organized under the authority of the Interlocal Cooperation Act, Chapter 791, Texas Government Code, and the Public Funds Investment Act, Chapter 2256, Texas Government Code.
 TexStar was created in April 2002 by contract among its participating governmental units and is governed by a board of directors.
 J. P. Morgan Fleming Asset Management (USA), Inc. and First Southwest Asset Management, Inc. act as co-administrators, providing investment management services, participant services, and marketing, respectively.
 J. P. Morgan Chase Bank and/or its subsidiary, J. P. Morgan Investor Services, Inc., provide custodial, transfer agency, fund accounting, and depository services.
+TexStar has a redemption notice period of one day and may redeem daily.
+The investment pool's authorities may only impose restrictions on redemptions in the event of a general suspension of trading on major securities markets, general banking moratorium or national or state emergency that affects the pool's liquidity.